GoogleCloudPlatform/cloud-shell-tutorials/cloudsdk/tutorial.md

 For a more extensive list of available filter operations, run `gcloud topic filters --help`.

 You’re all done!

 ## Congratulations

-`walkthrough conclusion-trophy`
+<walkthrough-conclusion-trophy></walkthrough-conclusion-trophy>

 You’re all set!

 You can now filter and format to your heart’s content.
 Read the help of `gcloud topic filters` and `gcloud topic formats` for a detailed look at what these flags can do.